CS2103JAN2017-T09-B3/main/docs/DeveloperGuide.md

 > 2a1. myPotato shows an error message
   Use case resumes at step 2

-####Use case: Setting Priority
+#### Use case: Save TaskList

 **MSS**

-1. User requests to list tasks
+1. User requests to show the list of all tasks
-2. myPotato shows the list of tasks
+2. myPotato shows the list of all tasks
-3. User requests to set a priority for a task
+1. User requests to save TaskList
-4. myPotato updates and save changes
+2. myPotato validate the filename and creates a file.
 Use case ends.

 **Extension**

 2a.
-The given task is invalid
+The given filename is invalid

-> 2a1. myPotato shows an error message
+> 2a1. myPotato shows an invalid filename message
   Use case resumes at step 2

-3a. the list is empty

-> Use case ends

-{More to be added}
+#### Use case: Open TaskList

+**MSS**
+1. User requests to open storage file.
+2. myPotato validates, read from file before showing the list of all tasks Use case ends.

+**Extension**

+2a.
+The given storage file is invalid

+> 2a1. myPotato shows an invalid file message

 ## Appendix C : Non Functional Requirements